-- CDs: Each CD should contain only one song and must be clearly labeled with the Title, Dancer, Entry Number and Studio Name.
-All music for the studio should be delivered by the Director or one representative, to the sound table thirty minutes prior to the start of the event or one hour prior to your first scheduled performance time.
+- To submit a USB drive @ the event: Files names should match this format: entry#_dance title.mp3. ie: 007_Dancing in the Streets.mp3.
+Make sure titles match the registration submission.
+Standard music file formats are accepted.
+All music for the studio should be delivered by the Director or One representative, to the sound table at least thirty minutes prior to the start of the event or one hour prior to your first scheduled performance time.

-will be as follows: High First Place (95-100 points), First Place (90-94 points), High Second Place (85-89 points), Second Place (80-84 points), High Third Place (75-79 points), Third Place (70-74 points), and Honorable Mention (60-69 points).
+- will be as follows: High First Place (95-100 points), First Place (90-94 points), High Second Place (85-89 points), Second Place (80-84 points), High Third Place (75-79 points), Third Place (70-74 points), and Honorable Mention (60-69 points).

 Props & Scenery:

 - Handheld props and stage scenery are allowed.

 - All items and scenery must be fully placed and removed by the studio/performer’s staff/crew.
 Any debris left behind must be quickly removed.